 3. Add fat.
 My go to is generally 4-8 ounces of olive oil for a pound of dried beans.
 Bacon and ham hocks are fantastic source of fat and flavor.
 Beans simmered with a ham bone are always my favorite.
 You may still need to add additional fat.

-4. Bring to a boil.
+4. Cover with water by a 2-3 inches.
+Bring to a boil.
 Turn down to a simmer.
 Cook until tender.
 Check periodically for doneness.
 Add more water if necessary.
 Adjust the seasoning (salt and pepper) to your liking when the beans are almost done.
 Some varieties of beans will be done in an hour.
 Larger varieties will take longer.

 5.Enjoy!
 Your beans are ready to be enjoyed as is.
 More often than not I eat mine with fresh herbs, some chili oil, and perhaps a side of rice.